erlentoi/TTK4145/Presentation.md

 - ..

 ### 2. Modules
+- main
 - fsm
 - network(provided)
-  - Distribution included (Alternative 2: Reassigning all requests?
+  - Distribution (Alternative 2: Reassigning all requests?
 If yes, it is provided /Project-resources/blob/master/cost_fns )
+    - "In order for this approach to work, it is necessary that either (...) or b) all elevators that calculate the redistribution eventually come to the same conclusion"
 - cost(provided)